October 30, 2020

 How about some numbers to give evidence to these claims?
 A meta-analysis of the effects of monensin in beef cattle on feed efficiency, body weight gain, and dry matter intake published in the Journal of Animal.
 Science (Duffield et al., 2012) showed:

 So, if you’re ready to include monensin (Monovet® 90) to add efficiency to your cattle feeding efforts, here are a few different feeding scenarios to consider:

 Keep in mind, similar to other feed additives, ionophores are fed in small amounts with another feedstuff as the carrier.
 Monovet® 90 (monensin) can be added as part of a complete feed or mixed with a supplement.
 Currently, the available feed forms include meal, blocks, pellets, cubes, liquids, protein/energy supplements and vitamin/mineral mixes.

-Monovet® 90 (Monensin Type A Medicated Article) Not For Human Use.
+IMPORTANT SAFETY INFORMATION: MONOVET® 90 (monensin Type A medicatedarticle): Not for Human Use.
+Do not allow horses or other equines access to feeds containing monensin.
+Ingestion of monensin by horses has been fatal.
 Consumption by unapproved species may result in toxic reactions and even fatalities.
 A withdrawal time has not been established for pre-ruminating calves.
 Do not use in calves to be processed for veal.
-When mixing and handling use protective clothing, impervious gloves and a dust mask.
+When mixing and handling Monovet 90, use protective clothing, impervious gloves and a dust mask.
 Operators should wash thoroughly with soap and water after handling.
 If accidental eye contact occurs, immediately rinse with water.
 To report adverse effects, access medical information, or obtain additional product information, call 1-877-426-7765.
 View product label here.